-High school students who enroll in college-level courses and who demonstrate superior achievement in the appropriate Advanced Placement examinations offered by the College Entrance Examination Board may submit results of their examinations to the Offices of Admissions as part of their application for admission.
+High school students who enroll in college-level courses and who demonstrate superior achievement in the appropriate Advanced Placement examinations offered by the College Entrance Examination Board may submit results of their examinations to the Office of Undergraduate Admissions as part of their application for admission.
 These examinations are offered in May and the candidate may, if desired, choose to take them by consulting with the high school college counselor or principal.

 Duplicate Credit in CLEP and AP